naamhaiabdullah/compressioweb/README.md

 ```
 1. Compressio API is a Open Source production grade Image Compression API.
+2. It's an easy to use single file API with no database and minimal configuration.
-2. It compresses JPG, PNG, GIF & SVG images in both Lossy and Lossless formats.
+3. It compresses JPG, PNG, GIF & SVG images in both Lossy and Lossless formats.
-3. Compressio API Open Source Frontend (React.js) is coming soon.
+4. Compressio API Open Source Frontend (React.js) is coming soon.
-4. It can run on Linux, Unix (MacOS) and Windows with Node.js
+5. It can run on Linux, Unix (MacOS) and Windows with Node.js
-5. We are working hard to include more features.
+6. We are working hard to include more features.
 ```

 ## How to use